³Ô¹ÏÍøÕ¾

 Mobile payments used to be less ‘painful’ than using cash.
 That might be changing

-The act of handing over hard-earned cash has long been associated with pain .
-And historically, research has also found that consumers tended to spend less using cash rather than a payment card.
+The act of handing over hard-earned cash has long been associated with .
+And historically, research has also found that consumers tended to using cash rather than a payment card.

 Author